Physiotherapy Outpatient Department

 Our administration officer can help you with bookings, referral management and telephone enquires.

 At your first appointment we will ask about your medical history and your health needs.
 We will conduct a physical examination.
 We will then discuss what type of physiotherapy will benefit you.
 This can include combination of appointments at the hospital with a physiotherapist and a plan for you to follow at home.
-Physiotherapy treatments involve education, advice, exercise management, manual therapy (hands on techniques) and the use of ice, heat, ultrasound or, electrical stimulation.
+Physiotherapy treatments involve education, advice, exercise and manual therapy (hands on techniques).

-We try to see all of our patients as quickly as possible.
-However, we have a large number of patients seeking treatment.
-Appointments are offered based on urgency.
-Urgent conditions are generally given an appointment within a few days of receiving the referral.
-Non-urgent conditions may need to go on a waiting list.
-It can take up to 2 months for non-urgent conditions to receive an appointment.
+We aim to see our patients as quickly as possible.
+We prioritise appointments for patients who have an urgent need based on their condition.
+Urgent cases are generally given an appointment within 7 days of receiving the referral.
+Non-urgent conditions may need to go on a waiting list and may take up to 4 months to receive an appointment.

 Will I always see the same physiotherapist at each visit?